-How do I submit a special accommodations request for myself or my guests?
+How do I submit a special accommodations request for myself?

-Information on how to place a request for Special Accommodations, whether for you or your guest, can be found on the Special Accommodations page.
+Please submit a request using the Special Accommodations form.
 Candidates who need arrangements for religious or cultural reasons should contact the convocation staff.
-Please email email@example.com before Friday, May 26, 2017.
+Please email email@example.com before Friday, May 25, 2018.

 How do I know if I am approved to graduate?

 For information on degree requirements or whether you have been approved to graduate, please refer to the Registrar's Office with your respective division or school, or you may contact the University Registrar's Office.

 How do I know if I receive departmental or organizational honors?

 Be sure to check with your Dean of Students Office, Academic Advisor, and any organization of which you are a part.